Hidden Gems #5

-This terrific little L.A. noir with Dick Powell at his cynical best has great heavies, sleazy locations, shady dames, and wicked dialogue to burn - plus even Powell's best friend who sprung him out of prison on a phony alibi thinks he's guilty.
+This terrific little L.A. noir with Dick Powell at his cynical best has great heavies, sleazy locations, shady dames and wicked dialogue to burn - plus even Powell's best friend who sprung him from prison on a phoney alibi thinks he's guilty.
+(More here).

 Hidden Gem #44: Ocean Men: Extreme Dive (2001, Germany)